Raheem Morris: Atlanta Falcons

 On January 26, 2015, it was announced Morris was joining the Atlanta Falcons as assistant head coach/defensive backs.
-On January 25, 2016, Morris was named the wide receivers coach and no longer the defensive backs coach.
+On January 25, 2016, he was named the wide receivers coach and no longer the defensive backs coach.

 In the 2016 season, Morris and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

 On November 4, 2019, Morris was reassigned to secondary coach.

 On December 27, 2019, Morris was promoted to defensive coordinator for the 2020 NFL season.

 On October 12, 2020, Morris was promoted to interim head coach, following the firing of Dan Quinn after an 0–5 start to the season.
-The Falcons finished with 4–7 record under Morris but finished with a 4–12 overall record and 4th in the NFC South.
+The Falcons finished with a 4–7 record under Morris but finished 4–12 overall and fourth in the NFC South.

 Los Angeles Rams

 On January 21, 2021, Morris was hired by the Los Angeles Rams as defensive coordinator under head coach Sean McVay, replacing Brandon Staley, who left to become the head coach of the Los Angeles Chargers.
-On February 13, 2022, Morris won his second Super Bowl as the Rams defeated the Cincinnati Bengals in Super Bowl LVI.
+On February 13, 2022, Morris won his second Super Bowl as the Rams defeated the Cincinnati Bengals 23–20 in Super Bowl LVI.

+Atlanta Falcons (second stint)

+After interviewing Morris, as well as Bill Belichick, Jim Harbaugh, and Mike Vrabel, the Atlanta Falcons hired Morris as their head coach on January 25, 2024.
+The Falcons finished the 2024 season second in the NFC South with an 8–9 record.
+Morris received criticism about his time management various times, particularly in a game against the Washington Commanders.